 “It’s Kate’s quiet confidence to lead as a style icon in that the spectacular central stone is a sapphire, framed by diamonds (as opposed to the more traditional diamond-as-centrepiece.)
 Not only that, but the colour blue itself is incredibly popular – it’s very versatile.
 Symbolically, blue can convey a sense of trust, loyalty and understanding (which is obviously perfectly in tune with the giving of an engagement ring).
 Blue is also a colour associated with the royals, of course, so it is fitting that Kate is wearing a ring to reflect that. “

 This ring from Amazon comes with a rating of 4/5 stars.
 Reduced down from $75 to $24.99 too, bargain.
-It features simulated sapphire and clear cubic zirconias set on a stirling silver band.
+It features simulated sapphire and clear cubic zirconias set on a sterling silver band.
 Visit the “customers who viewed this item also viewed” section at the bottom for other blingy copies of the ring too!

 The Bradford Exchange replica mentioned by two of our Facebook page fans is also available on Amazon here for $99.